Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/privileges/10000_brewmaster.md

   [Deleted][3] or [Closed][4].
 - Close [Duplicates][5]
 - Ability to [Protect][7] a Conversation
+- Certify newly added positions that Missions can run for
 {% comment %}
     Upon implementation of Reach Posts elected officials shall have the capability to retain their additional reach posts granted at Tribune status until the